ROBOTIS-GIT/emanual/docs/en/platform/op/references.md

 |1|Return only for the READ command|
 |2|Return for all commands|

-`Note` When Instruction packet is Broadcast ID, Status packet is not returned regardless of Status return level.
+**NOTE** : When Instruction packet is Broadcast ID, Status packet is not returned regardless of Status return level.
 {: .notice}

 ###### Dynamixel Power